hpc-maths/2025-hands-on-samurai/practical_session/03-flux-burgers.md

 - Introduce and combine a diffusion (viscous) operator
 :::

 In the previous practical session, we implemented a naive finite volume scheme for the inviscid Burgers equation using `for_each_interval`.
-We explained that this approach can be wrong when dealing with fluxes at the interfaces between different levels in a multi-resolution mesh.
-To address this issue, we introduced the concept of fluxes and how to handle them correctly using samurai's built-in flux mechanism.
+We explained that this approach can be incorrect when dealing with fluxes at the interfaces between different levels in a multi-resolution mesh.
+To address this issue, we introduce the concept of fluxes and how to handle them correctly using samurai's built-in flux mechanism.
 You will also see that the multi-dimensional case is handled in the same way.

-A long documentation about the flux mechanism in samurai is available at: [finite volume schemes](https://hpc-math-samurai.readthedocs.io/en/latest/reference/finite_volume_schemes.html).
-We will give you a short glimpse of it here.
+A comprehensive documentation about the flux mechanism in samurai is available at: [finite volume schemes](https://hpc-math-samurai.readthedocs.io/en/latest/reference/finite_volume_schemes.html).
+We will provide a brief overview here.

 samurai provides three types of schemes to handle fluxes in finite volume schemes: